Curated top stories in Regenerative Agriculture, Business, and Investing • ethansoloviev.com

 Basic organic agriculture practices promoted by Rodale since the 1970s, re-dubbed “Regenerative Organic” in recent years and requiring the tenets of organic agriculture as a baseline.
 The focus is soil.
 CPG brands have been strongly promoting this lineage, most notably through the Regenerative Organic Certification.

-In my opinion, this lineage does not really “get” regeneration, and thinks it is achieved by a combination of (very effective!)
-40+year old conversation farming practices – cover cropping, crop rotation, compost, low- or no-till.
-As I often tell people, there is no such thing as a “Regenerative Agriculture Practice” – only systemic outcomes can confirm that a regenerative effect is actually taking place.
+This lineage seems to think that “regeneration” is a combination of 40-year-tested conversation farming practices – cover cropping, crop rotation, compost, low- or no-till.
+These are great practices for reducing erosion, inputs and (if practiced with great skill) beginning to increase soil carbon.
+However, I do not think there is any such thing as a “Regenerative Agriculture Practice” – only systemic outcomes can confirm that a regeneration is taking place.

 Permaculture as a global movement loves the IDEA of regenerative agriculture, but for the most part fails to achieve significant levels of agricultural production.
 Along with a strong focus on small-scale design and unproven beliefs about reversing climate change, this lineage of Regenerative Agriculture tends towards ideals from the human potential movement, focusing on how to create “thriving” and “abundance” for all.